premthomas/SQL-AI-Agent/README.md

 <br> Due to the questionable nature of the data collection, I am not releasing the code here, but here is a summary of what was programmed to get the data.
 1. Selenium for web page scraping
 2. SQLite for the storage of the data

+## About the LLM
+Using Ollama, I have access to different free-to-use models.
+For this example, I will be using the ["qwen3-coder"](https://ollama.com/library/qwen3-coder) model.
+For any additional information about Ollama, please read my post on [Ollama and Agents](https://github.com/premthomas/Ollama-and-Agents).
+It contains information on how to install and get Ollama working on your machine with helpful links.